antunjurkovic-collab/dual-native-pattern/README.md

 - **Geospatial**: OGC/STAC map viewers + APIs
 - And more...

 Each case shows current state, pattern gaps, recommended upgrades, and expected benefits.
+Case studies are tagged with their current conformance level (0-4) and recommended target level—see [CORE-SPEC § 6.2](CORE-SPEC.md#62-conformance-levels-04) for level definitions.

 ---